brightsg/Dubrovnik/Readme.md

 The code generator will output the following for each target assembly, in this case say `Work.Data.dll`:

 1. Work.Data.h.
 The assembly header.
 This provides type class name collision detection (see below), class aliases and header imports.
 The header imports are ordered to support inter header dependencies.
-Extra headers may be included via #defines if required to aid type resolution.
+Optional extra headers may be included using the Clang __has_include() include file cheking macro.

 2. Work.Data.m.
 The assembly class file.
 This provides no actual type definitions but lists the assembles referenced by the target assembly and the .m and .h files that were generated.